BlackSquirrel34/explore-betterauth/README.md

 Although next.js is a fullstack framework, it does not (really) come out of the box with a solution to the problem of authentication.
 You know, the thing with the colorful signup, signout, forgot-password buttons.

 #### There are a few existing solutions to this problem.
 But somehow, I was not really happy about the existing ones.
-And hey, it's not the case that the Login/Logout thing in web applications is something that suddenly, maybe just this season, was discovered to be the dernier crie.
+And hey, it's not the case that the Login/Logout thing in web applications is something that suddenly, maybe just this season, was discovered to be the 'dernier crie'.

 I was on the lookout for solutions that
 - are open-source
-- allows you owning your data and being in charge of your auth
+- allow owning your data and being in charge of your auth
-- has security features such as rate limiting
+- have security features such as rate limiting
 - do not require a subscription to some SaaS somewhere far away
 - give a great developer experience (I am not into suffering)
 - do not require setting up a dedicated auth-server in the backend (although this could be an option for huger projects)